Atu Zero: Personal life

 In addition to having fun with their friends, they took part in a variety of school contests, including those involving religious singing (nasyid) and the playing of the kompang, a traditional Malay musical instrument, which they continue to practice for their performances to this day.

 Despite their success, Atu claimed that the brothers still follow their old habits and that not much has changed in their life since then.
 He added that the brothers utilise their money to support their friends and relatives in the area because not everyone has it easy.
 Their motivation is not fame.
 Actually, because of all of their help, they have what they do now.

 Atu married fashion designer Shafeeqa Johari on 8 February 2016, in her Batu Pahat, Johor, home.
 The closest and dearest friends and relatives were present.
 Prior to the Zero group's victory in the 2015 MLM competition, he met her.
 According to Atu, she is someone who respects his job as an actor and comedian and is not overly concerned with his degree.
-His wife has since became his contracting manager.
+His wife has since become his contracting manager.